-The customer account acquisition process occurs through a variety of channels (e.g., in-store, mail, internet, mobile).
+The customer account acquisition process occurs through a variety of channels (e.g., in-store, mail, internet, mobile, telephone and pre-approved solicitations).
 However, regardless of the channel, in making the initial credit approval decision to open a credit card or other account or otherwise grant credit, we follow a series of credit risk and underwriting procedures.
-In most cases, when applications are made in-store or by internet or mobile, the process is fully automated and applicants are notified of our credit decision almost immediately.
+In most cases, when applications are made in-store or by internet or mobile, the process is fully automated and applicants are notified of our credit decision immediately.
 We generally obtain certain information provided by the applicant and obtain a credit bureau report from one of the major credit bureaus.
 The credit report information we obtain is electronically transmitted into industry scoring models and our proprietary scoring models developed to calculate a credit score.
-The Credit team determines the qualifying credit scores in advance and initial credit line assignments for each portfolio and product type.
-Periodic analysis of performance trends on accounts originated at different score levels is conducted as compared to projected performance, and adjust the minimum score or the opening credit limit to manage risk.
-Different scoring models may be used depending upon bureau type and account source.
+The credit risk management team determines in advance the qualifying credit scores and initial credit line assignments for each portfolio and product type.
+Periodic analysis of performance trends on accounts originated at different score levels is conducted as compared to projected performance and adjust the minimum score or the opening credit limit to manage credit risk.

-The Company regularly assesses the credit risk exposure of customer accounts through the customer account management process.
-This ongoing assessment includes information relating to the customer's account performance, as well as information from credit bureaus relating to the customer's broader credit performance.
-To monitor and control the quality of our loan portfolio, behavioral scoring models, developed internally, are used to score each active account on its monthly cycle date.
+The Company regularly assesses the credit risk exposure of customer accounts.
+This ongoing assessment includes information relating to the customer's performance with respect to their account with us, as well as information from credit bureaus relating to the customer's broader credit performance.
+To monitor and control the quality of our loan portfolio (including the portion of the portfolio originated by third parties), we use behavioral scoring models that we have developed to score each active account on its monthly cycle date.
 Depending on the duration of the customer's account, risk profile and other performance metrics, the account may be subject to a range of account actions, including limits on transaction authorization and increases or decreases in purchase and cash credit limits.
-See "Item 1.
-Business - Credit Risk Management" in the 2017 Form 10-K for more information regarding credit risk.
+See "Our Business-Credit Risk Management" in the 2019 Form 10-K for more information regarding credit risk.

-Responsibility and accountability for credit risk management primarily resides with the Chief Credit & Capital Management Officer and is overseen by the Chief Credit Risk Officer, the Chief Risk Officer, and governance committees.
+Responsibility and accountability for credit risk management primarily resides with the Chief Credit & Capital Management Officer and is overseen by the Chief Credit Risk Officer, the Chief Risk Officer and governance committees.
 For example:

-- The Chief Credit & Capital Management Officer, as a member of the "First Line of Defense", manages the credit and fraud strategy implementation, capital management, and reserves and loss forecasting teams.
-The Chief Credit & Capital Management Officer is responsible for delivering credit management, capital management and loss reserve strategies that drive portfolio performance outcomes that align with the Risk Appetite Statement as well as the Strategic Plan. - The Chief Credit Risk Officer, as a member of the "Second Line of Defense", is responsible for overseeing the activities of the "First Line of Defense" team under the leadership of the Chief Credit & Capital Management Officer in order to confirm that they are consistently complying with the Risk Appetite Statement and all applicable credit risk related policies.
+• The Chief Credit & Capital Management Officer, as a member of the "First Line of Defense", manages the credit and fraud strategy implementation, capital management, and reserves and loss forecasting teams.
+The Chief Credit & Capital Management Officer is responsible for delivering credit management, capital management and loss reserve strategies that drive portfolio performance outcomes that align with the Risk Appetite Statement as well as the Strategic Plan.

+• The Chief Credit Risk Officer, as a member of the "Second Line of Defense", is responsible for overseeing the activities of the "First Line of Defense" team under the leadership of the Chief Credit & Capital Management Officer in order to confirm that they are consistently complying with the Risk Appetite Statement and all applicable credit risk related policies.

-For further information related to credit risk management and practices, accounting policies and current exposures as reported under U.S. GAAP refer to the 2017 Form 10-K. See Appendix A for specific references.
+For further information related to credit risk management and practices, accounting policies and current exposures as reported under U.S. GAAP refer to the 2019 Form 10-K. See Appendix A for specific references.